bibi643/SQL/Normalisation.md

 ## Normalisations Check
-This check makes the database structure more robust to change and update, limiting
+This check makes the database structure more robust to change and update, limiting issues after any database modification (Delecte, add,...)

 ### First Normal Form (1 NF)
 #### Violations type of 1 NF